klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ### The server

-1. Clone this [repository](https://gitlab.com/famnit-up/systems-iii/frameworks/-/tree/main)  and create a folder at the root lavel and name it *CMS* (short for Content Managment System) at the root level.
+1. Clone this [repository](https://gitlab.com/famnit-up/systems-iii/frameworks/-/tree/main)  and create a folder at the root lavel and name it *back-end* (short for Content Managment System) at the root level.

 2. Navigate inside the folder and run the command